 Many NJ SNAP Recipients Will Receive Enhanced Benefits;

-November Payments Will Bring Supplemental Food Assistance Payments to Nearly $346M Since March
+October Payments Will Bring Supplemental Food Assistance Payments to $301.7M Since March

 SNAP supplemental payments were included in the federal Families First Coronavirus Response Act.
-Once paid in November, Human Services will have provided nearly $346 million in total additional NJ SNAP benefits since March to New Jerseyans to help purchase groceries.
+Once paid in October, Human Services will have provided $301.7 million in total additional NJ SNAP benefits since March to New Jerseyans to help purchase groceries.
 The payments are contingent upon month-to-month United States Department of Agriculture approval.

-“We are providing as much food assistance as possible to eligible New Jersey households,” Human Services Commissioner Carole Johnson said.
-“Our state’s Congressional delegation has worked hard protecting residents as we respond to this pandemic, and these additional food assistance benefits make a difference in the lives of many New Jerseyans.”
+“We continue to provide as much food assistance as possible to eligible New Jersey households,” Human Services Commissioner Carole Johnson said.
+“Our state’s Congressional delegation has worked hard protecting residents as we respond to this pandemic, and these additional food assistance benefits make a real difference to many New Jerseyans.”

 The supplemental benefits will be directly loaded to NJ SNAP recipients’ Families First EBT cards as part of their regular monthly payment.